Make Lil Jon Your Writing Muse

 One of our key goals in research is communicating to various audiences, from what our project’s about to what the findings mean.
 Communicating to lay audiences or the public can be especially hard because we have to turn our technical jargon (which we need for precision when communicating with our peers) into something that a gramma with little technical knowledge or education can understand.* We not only have to condense down what we’re saying, but also need to think of simpler ways of saying it.

-Many funders require a lay abstract submitted with our research proposals, which is used for ranking your application and sharing your project through media once it’s awarded funding.
+Just as important as sharing our work, this skill is also necessary because funders often require a lay abstract submitted with our research proposals, which is used for ranking your application and sharing your project through media once it’s awarded funding.
 Most of the lay abstracts I see, however, are usually left to the last minute and not exactly tailored to the public:

 “implementation of a cluster randomized controlled trial with 800 mother-infant dyads”